LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Introduction

 \section{Introduction}

-Diffusion models have achieved remarkable success in text-to-image generation, with recent advances expanding their applications across vision domains~\citep{esser2024scalingSD3,podell2023sdxl,xie2024sana,lin2025toklip,jiangimage,zhou2024doge}.
-Notably, DiTs replace the traditional U-Net backbone with the Transformer architecture, significantly improving scalability and computational efficiency.
-DiTs are becoming dominant in tasks such as image generation~\citep{hatamizadeh2024diffit, chen2024gentron}, video generation~\citep{zhang2025tora}, and image super-resolution.
-Despite their performance, the large number of parameters in DiT models poses serious challenges for deployment on resource-constrained edge devices, especially in terms of memory consumption and inference latency.
+Diffusion models have achieved remarkable success in text-to-image and text-to-video generation tasks, with recent advances expanding their applications across vision domains~\cite{esser2024scalingSD3,podell2023sdxl,xie2024sana, ying2025diff, liu2024diffvein, lin2025toklip, jiangimage, zhou2024doge}.
+Notably, diffusion transformers (DiTs) replace the traditional U-Net backbone with the Transformer architecture, significantly improving scalability and computational efficiency.
+DiTs are becoming dominant in tasks such as image generation~\cite{ chen2025conceptcraft}, video generation~\cite{zhang2025tvg}, and image super-resolution~\cite{korkmaz2025leveraging, zhang2024spatial}.
+Despite their performance, the large number of parameters in DiTs poses serious challenges for deployment on resource-constrained edge devices, especially in terms of memory consumption and inference latency.